preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 + The dust bin to delete a Community App.

 **Note!** To be able to delete a Community App, you must be App Administrator for the Community.

+If something goes wrong, as in the example above, you can click the red icon for som more information.

 Edit App Route
 *****************